Pulover/PuloversMacroCreator/Documentation/Main.md

 ## Macros

+### Add Macro

-**Add Macro**: Creates a new Macro tab.
+Creates a new Macro tab.

+### Close Macro

-**Close Macro**: Closes the currently selected Macro tab.
+Closes the currently selected Macro tab.

+### Duplicate Macro

-**Duplicate Macro**: Copies all commands from currently selected Macro to a new tab.
+Copies all commands from currently selected Macro to a new tab.

+### Import Macro

-**Import Macro**: Imports a Project without erasing the current one.
+Imports a Project without erasing the current one.
 All found Macros will be appended to the tab list.

+### Save Current Macro

-**Save Current Macro**: Saves the currently selected Macro to a PMC file.
+Saves the currently selected Macro to a PMC file.

+### Edit Macros

-**Edit Macros**: Opens the *Edit Macros* window where you can reorder and rename macros.
+Opens the *Edit Macros* window where you can reorder and rename macros.
 Double click an item to change also hotkeys and loops.

+### Macro Tabs

-**Macro Tabs**: Macro Creator supports multiple Macros / Hotkeys.
+Macro Creator supports multiple Macros / Hotkeys.
 To create a new Macro, click the **+** button (Add Macro / Ctrl+T).
 When you add or select a Macro in the tab list the current Hotkeys for it are displayed on the top-right part of the window, you can change them by clicking the box and pressing the keys on the keyboard.
 To remove a Hotkey click the box and press Backspace.
 Macros which have no Hotkey or no line of command will not be activated for Playback.

+### Macro Lists

-**Macro Lists**: All commands of the Macros are displayed in the ListView.
+All commands of the Macros are displayed in the ListView.
 They can be added using the Command Windows, by recording your actions or by duplicating items.
 To edit an item double-click on it or select the ones you want and press the Edit button at the bottom of the window.
 Use the buttons on the right (or their shortcuts) to move, delete, duplicate the selected items.